 - Observable changes in your gait

 Traumatic Achilles tendinitis (pump bump) usually responds to appropriate footwear changes.
 Consider switching to backless shoes or sandals that place no pressure on your affected area.
-Once your tissues heal and your Achilles tendinitis disappears, you will need to have your shoes and boots professionally fitted to prevent a recurrence of this painful problem.

 In his 18 years as a podiatrist, Dr. Ray McClanahan has learned that most foot problems can be corr...